APNewsBreak: 2 Atlantic City casinos open a day early

 - Boeing gets a jump on air show with two big jet deals

+Hard Rock, in particular, did not want to take away from the impact of its Thursday grand opening, which will include celebrities and a mass guitar smashing on the Boardwalk before noon.

+“People are already coming through the doors,” said Todd Moyer, Hard Rock’s senior vice president of marketing.
+“Our official grand opening is tomorrow and we are still working toward it, but the heavy lifting has been done.
+I liken it to ‘Extreme Makeover: Home Edition’ on cable, where the things they get done in the last few hours are amazing.”

 They were two of the five Atlantic City casinos that had shut down since 2014.
 Together, they will restore about 6,000 of the 11,000 jobs that were lost in the shutdowns.